NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

    `/obj/machinery/light` — the area uses static lighting.
 Copy a `home_blank_*.dmm` to start.
 2. Add a subtype in `code/_home_defines.dm` with `name`, `blurb`, `mappath`, and `landing_zone_x/y_offset` (0-based offset from the bottom-left turf).

+For a pool, use `/obj/effect/home_water_source` rather than `/obj/effect/spawner/liquids_spawner`.
+Both fill the tile on load, but the plain spawner is stripped by `save_blacklist` the first time the player saves and the pool never comes back.
+Set `water_height` for anything other than waist-deep;
+`GLOB.home_water_depths` in `code/home_stand_ins.dm` lists the values.

 ## Adding a catalogue line